andrewmontes87/react-sliding-puzzle/README.md

 This is where the meat of your server-side application goes.
 It doesn't have to be implemented in Node or Express at all.
 This is where you connect to your database and provide authentication and session management.
 In this example, it's just spitting out some json with the current time stamp.

-#### Getting data and actions into components

-To understand how the data and action bindings get into the components – there's only one, `InfoBar`, in this example – I'm going to refer to you to the [Redux](https://github.com/gaearon/redux) library.
-The only innovation I've made is to package the component and its wrapper in the same js file.
-This is to encapsulate the fact that the component is bound to the `redux` actions and state.
-The component using `InfoBar` needn't know or care if `InfoBar` uses the `redux` data or not.

 #### Images